nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose names or whose groups contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`